gradlab/pcn_tet_susceptibility_gwas/README.md

 Accessions for the global dataset can be found in `data/prediction/pcn_tet_genotype_phenotype.tsv`, and accessions for the validation dataset can be found in `data/validation/2021-06-24_reimche_gisp_alleles.tsv`.

-Files > 100MB unavailable through GitHub repository (e.g. assemblies, alignments, unitigs).
+Files > 100MB unavailable through GitHub repository (e.g. assemblies, alignments, unitig and kmer presence/absence).
 These are available upon request from mortimer@hsph.harvard.edu

 ## conda_envs/
 Conda environments for GWAS software